just4give/botframework-aws-lambda-slack/README.md

 I got very excited when I first saw Microsoft Bot Framework (https://dev.botframework.com).
 Microsoft has done a great job!
 You can deploy same bot to multiple channels such as MS Team, Slack, Facebook.
 But all the documents/tutorial I read recommend to deploy bot backend code to Azure.
 I have been working with AWS for few years but never used Azure before.
 So was looking for a solution to deploy the nodejs backend to AWS lambda as I am more comfortable.
-I still need to create Azure account to create the bot and deploy to channels but that's OK ( who knows in future I may migrate from AWS Lambda to Azure Fuction :) )
+I still need to create Azure account to create the bot and deploy to channels but that's OK ( who knows in future I may migrate from AWS Lambda to Azure Function :) )

 I googled but did not find a solution which just works out of the box.
 So I decided to poke the framework code a bit and get it deployed to lambda.

-PS: If you know a better and more elegent solution, please let me know.
+PS: If you know a better and more elegant solution, please let me know.

 I used yoman builder to scaffold the bot framework following this tutorial (https://docs.microsoft.com/en-us/azure/bot-service/javascript/bot-builder-javascript-quickstart?view=azure-bot-service-4.0)